PureStorage-OpenConnect/px-gitops/autopilot/readme.md

 ### 1. Set the configuration variables:

 Edit the **config-vars** file to set the variables.
 Here is the description about each variable:

-**NAMESPACE_MATCH_LABEL:** Provide the namespace label.
-Autopilot will filter the namespaces based on this label and will take the actions only on the PVCs which exist in those namespaces.

-**PVC_MATCH_LABEL:** Provide the PVC label.
-Autopilot will take the actions on the PVCs which match this label.

 **VOLUME_USAGE_PERCENTAGE_TO_TRIGGER_THE_ACTION:** Set the limit in percentage, so Autopilot can take the specified action once this limit is reached.